bryborge/cs-notebook/data-structures/linear/stacks/README.md

 ## Summary

-A stack data structure is a linear data structure used for storing and managing data in a particular order.
+A stack is a linear data structure used for storing and managing data in a particular order.
 The order may be "Last in, First out" (LIFO) or "First in, Last out" (FILO).

 ```